-The original curry was served in the first class cars of the Indian railways and stems back to the British Raj.
+The original railway lamb curry (actually made with mutton) was served in the first class cars of the Indian railways and stems back to the British Raj.

 Over time, railway lamb curry became much milder with only a little chilli powder added.
 You could always add more to taste.

 Most of our curry house style curries were developed here in the UK for the British palate.
 This famous curry was developed for the British as well but most definitely has its origin in India.

 When I cook railway lamb curry at home, I do it slightly differently to this method.
 I simmer the meat (usually a lot more of it) separately for about an hour until tender.

 Then I add the amount of cooked meat required and some of the cooking stock to the curry to finish.
 I do this because I cook a lot of lamb curries so it is great to have pre-cooked meat and stock available for when I need it.

 Both the stock and cooked meat freeze really well.

 The cooked meat and stock can then be used in lamb curries from mild to fiery hot.